ShirPanjshir/551-database-project/README.md

 update crime workflow:
 enter event id -> if event id == valid -> show original data side by side -> show a new block that says something like "enter text into columns you want to update" -> print the entire updated case with the confrimation message
 !!!CASEID cannot be modified!!!

+MIDPOINT FEEDBACK: Regarding distributed storing: Use some hash function to distribute the data.
+Categorizing is not a good option.

+Reason: What if dataset grows enormously huge.
+Using only 2 table is not a good option in your scenario.